 | 28 Days on Retatrutide |

-Retatrutide is the successor to Novo Nordisk's GLP-1 drugs Ozempic/Wegovy (Semaglutide) and Eli Lilly's Mounjaro (Trizepatide).
+Retatrutide is the successor to Novo Nordisk's GLP-1 drugs Ozempic/Wegovy (Semaglutide) and Eli Lilly's Mounjaro / Zepbound (Trizepatide).
+Sometimes it is referred to as GLP-3, as it is a 3rd-generation triple agonist targeting 3 receptors, versus the single receptor targeted by Ozempic.

-You may have also seen Hims and Hers and other telemedicine firms selling "compounded" Semaglutide and Trizepatide in the past year.
+You may also have seen Hims and Hers, and other telemedicine firms, selling "compounded" Semaglutide and Trizepatide in the past year.
 Compounded is another grey area distribution method.
-Recently, the FDA has been cracking down on compounded drugs, while Kennedy has been promoting the use of Peptides.
+Recently, the FDA has been cracking down on compounded drugs, while Robert Kennedy has been promoting the use of Peptides.
 Hims and Hers, and other telemedicine firms, have stopped selling compounded Semaglutide and Trizepatide in favor of the real versions from Novo Nordisk and Eli Lilly.

 It is my understanding that most of the Retatrutide is coming from China with very little being produced in the US.
 That isn't necessarily bad.
 The Chinese even have key patents and processes in play to manufacture Reta.
 But legitimacy is always a concern.
 There are real risks for things like endotoxins.